 If you’re looking for more information about the rankings below look at the Most Focused Ranking methodology page.

 Kansas State University is a wonderful decision for students pursuing a Food Science Technology degree.
-Situated in Manhattan, Kansas, this school is a logical choice for students who enjoy the thrills of a major city.
+Prefer a sizable student body?
+This school has over 20,000 students on campus.

 Iowa State University is a good choice for students pursuing a Food Science Technology degree.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.